-Typically the best time to see tidal bores is on a few days around the highest spring tides, which occur within a month or two around the Spring and Autumn equinoxes, or roughly when the clocks change to and from British Summer Time.
-For a given estuary, the timing depends on a number of factors, including wind conditions, the river flow, and the distance from the coast, and can range from three or more hours before high tide to at or shortly before.
+In some estuaries, the best time to see tidal bores is on a few days around the highest spring tides, particularly around the Spring and Autumn equinoxes.
+For others, though, tidal bores occur in most months of the year.
+The timing also depends on a number of factors, including wind conditions, the river flow, and the distance from the coast.

-Before going out, some research is therefore needed and for the better known sites it is easy to find information on line, in the form of videos and visit accounts.
-Also check tide times either online or from the tide tables on sale in many coastal resorts.
+Before going out, some research is therefore needed, including checking tide times.
 However, as with many natural phenomena, prediction is not an exact science, so sometimes no wave occurs.
 For onlookers, though, there is still the spectacle of the rush of the incoming tide, which can reach several miles per hour in some places.

-Given how quickly levels can rise, it is important to consider your safety, watching from locations above any conceivable flood level and which will not be cut off from behind by the tide.
+Given how quickly levels can rise, it is important to consider your safety, keeping off the sands, mudflats and saltmarsh and watching from locations above any conceivable flood level, which will not be cut off from behind by the tide.
 The RNLI website has some good advice on the risk from the tides and tales of dramatic rescues of people and dogs from the sands and mudflats.